Gametrics/standards/grc.md

 ## Safety/Security Considerations

 Nothing prevents an unscrupulous seller from misrepresenting their product.
 A VGCC is intended for shorthand to describe an item and its history, not as a mark of safety or trustworthiness.
-The authors of the VGCC take no responsibility for its use by third parties or the accuracy of the information encoded.
+The VGCR working group take no responsibility for its use by third parties or the accuracy of the information encoded.

 ## Warranty Disclaimer